Is Dota 2 Dying? – Verdict from a decade-old fan and some stats

 Is Dota 2 Dying?

-Valve has consistently worked on bringing Dota 2 to the general public’s attention.
-Earlier in 2021, Valve collaborated with Netflix to release an entire Dota 2 series featuring the Dragon’s Blood, with a third season in the making too.
-Needless to say, it was just the mainstream media Dota 2 needed to get more fans on board.
+Of course, Valve has consistently worked on bringing Dota 2 to the general public’s appeal.
+Earlier in 2021, Valve collaborated with Netflix to release an entire Dota 2 series featuring the Dragon’s Blood, which has three seasons to date with season 4 in production.
+Needless to say, it was just the publicity Dota 2 needed to get more fans on board.

 Is Dota 2’s Competitive Scene Dying?